Table of Contents

 - You’ll use Baku as your base and will just take day tours with a local travel agency.

-If you’ve never considered Azerbaijan as a tourist destination, I hope that after reading this post, you’re intrigued enough to start planning your trip.
+If you’ve never considered Azerbaijan as a tourist destination, I hope that after reading this post, you’re intrigued enough to start to plan a trip to this mesmerizing country!

 Let me know what you think and whether you have any questions when it comes to Azerbaijan points of interest.
 I’ll be happy to answer them!